theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 I try to translate feedback into concrete improvements.
 When feedback points to possible changes, I document it directly in my teaching materials so that it can inform the next course iteration.

 The Gründungsgarage / Startup Garage business model development workshop also includes feedback forms, which I plan to evaluate and incorporate into this teaching portfolio at a later point.
 This would allow me to document more systematically how students experience interactive formats such as the Leap Game.

+An area I am currently developing is my own way of working with critical feedback.
+I want to become better at distinguishing between individual opinions and recurring patterns, and at translating useful criticism into concrete improvements without taking every critical comment personally.
+For me, this is part of developing a more professional feedback culture: feedback should not only confirm what works, but also help identify where learning activities, instructions, materials, or assessment criteria can become clearer.

 [Add later: selected anonymized student feedback, peer feedback, teaching evaluation evidence, feedback from the Gründungsgarage / Startup Garage business model development workshop, and examples of changes made in response to feedback.]